College of Arts and Sciences Scholarships

 This scholarship honors Sister Mary Paul Keefe, R.S.M., former director of the Art Department at Saint Xavier University for more than 40 years.
 This scholarship will provide financial assistance to students enrolled in the Art Department.

-The Mildred B. Keene Art and Music Scholarship was established by Dr. Carol A. Keene, ’61, in honor of her mother, Mildred.
-The Keene talent scholarship in art will be awarded to an entering freshman or transfer student with no more than 20 hours of transfer credit.
+The Edwin J. and Mildred B. Keene Scholarship in Art and Music was established by Dr. Carol A. Keene ’61 in honor of her parents.
+In the Department of Art and Design, the Keene Scholarship will be awarded to an entering freshman with a minimum overall high school GPA of 2.5/4.0 or transfer student with no more than 20 hours of transfer credit.
 This will be granted based upon a portfolio (six to eight pieces in any medium) reviewed by faculty in the Art Department, a letter of application stating the student’s interests in and goals for art, recommendations by two high school teachers (one of whom teaches in the arts), and/or participation in invitational shows that are juried by high school instructors.
+This scholarship is renewable as long as the student maintains a 3.0 GPA in art and design classes and a cumulative GPA of 2.5/4.0.

 The Sister Margaret Grant, CSJ Memorial Award is presented to a graduating senior who has been accepted by a medical or law school, and who has demonstrated superior academic achievement and significant interactional skills in the classroom, extracurricular activities, civic involvement or employment.
 This award was established through the generosity of James A. Klein, MD, LLD, ’75.